lab-mullon/lab-mullon.github.io/_courses/TEEB.md

 <h3 class="font-weight-bold spanborder"><span>Next sessions </span></h3>

+ <i>We resume our TEEB sessions in September 2026.
+Enjoy your summer break!</i>

 <!---
 <i class="fa fa-info-circle fa-lg" aria-hidden="true"></i> We’re currently on summer break.
 More information about upcoming sessions will be available soon.
 --->